How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Good Fit Checklist

-• Snug with wraps on; never tingly or numb.
+• Snug with wraps — never tingly or cutting circulation

 Glove Materials & Padding: What Actually Matters